apache/inlong-website/community/how-to-vote-a-committer-ppmc.md

    ```
    Note: If it is not passed, the result is "The vote for "YYYYY as an InLong XXXXXX" has FAILED and closed now."

-4. Newly added PPMC notification email: This step is only processed for the PPMC that passed the vote.
+## Newly added PPMC notification email
+   This step is only processed for the PPMC that passed the vote.
 If the election is Committer, this step is skipped and not executed.
 Voting initiators need to send notification emails to IPMC’s private mailing group and wait at least 72 hours; email owners send private@incubator.apache.org and CC private@inlong.apache.org; IPMC will analyze compliance Until there is no doubt.
 The following is an example of a new PPMC notification email:
    ```shell
    [NOTICE] YYYYY for InLong PPMC